What is the Master of Science in Engineering (MSE) program, and what engineering disciplines are available for the degree?

 What is a proctor and how do I go about finding one?

 A proctor is someone who administers an exam on behalf of the instructor, ensuring that the registered student is the one taking the exam and that all procedures are adhered to.
 Proctoring of exams helps maintain the integrity of the program and program accreditation.
-The proctor form is on the MSE website under “Resources,” in the left-hand menu of every MSE web page.

 Every faculty member handles things a bit differently, but most of the engineering professors require that the student obtain the services of a live proctor.
 Suggestions for a live proctor include someone from the student's human resources office, a supervisor, a commanding officer, a librarian, or a pastor.
 Some students go to a testing service center at a local university or community college.
 Military bases usually have an education office that will provide proctoring services.
 A proctor may NOT be a friend, relative, or other person with identifiable conflict of interest.
+Students will be emailed a blank proctor form after enrollment each semester if they are in a class that required a proctor.

 If a proctor is required by the professor, once the proctor has been identified and signed the completed form, the form is sent to firstname.lastname@example.org and the professor.
 The professor will send the exam directly to the proctor.
 The proctor will be responsible for making sure the student follows all rules sent along with the exam, as well as returning the completed exam to the professor.
 Some proctoring facilities will only accept and return hard copies of the exam, whereas others will accept and return electronic versions.
 If the proctor will only work with hard copies, the student may have to provide return postage.

 ProctorU is an online proctoring service that is used in the OMGT classes for the mid-term and final exams taken through Blackboard.
 ProctorU requires the student make an appointment for each exam.
 A webcam and microphone are required.
 Once logged in to the ProctorU website, they’ll verify the student's credentials.
 After they verify it is the correct student, they have the student sweep the room with the web camera so they can verify the environment is suitable.
 They then enter the exam password into Blackboard and monitor the student while completing the exam.
-More information may be found under "Resources."

 Is a thesis required?